5 Dealing with messy data

 5.5.3 Finding patterns using regular expressions

-Regular expressions, or regexps for short, are special strings that describe patterns.
-They are extremely useful if you need to find, replace or otherwise manipulate a number of strings depending on whether or not a certain pattern exists in each one of them.
+Regular expressions (regexps) are special strings that describe patterns.
+They are extremely useful if you need to find, replace, or otherwise manipulate a number of strings depending on whether or not a certain pattern exists in each one of them.
 For instance, you may want to find all strings containing only numbers and convert them to numeric, or find all strings that contain an email address and remove said addresses (for censoring purposes, say).
-Regular expressions are incredibly useful, but can be daunting.
-Not everyone will need them, and if this all seems a bit too much to you can safely skip this section, or just skim through it, and return to it at a later point.
+Regular expressions are incredibly useful but can be daunting.
+Not everyone will need them, and if this all seems a bit too much, you can safely skip this section or just skim through it and return to it at a later point.

-To illustrate the use of regular expressions we will use a sheet from the projects-email.xlsx file from the books’ web page.
-In Exercise 3.9, you explored the second sheet in this file, but here we’ll use the third instead.
+To illustrate the use of regular expressions, we will use a sheet from the projects-email.xlsx file from the book’s web page.
+In Exercise 2.32, you explored the second sheet in this file, but here we’ll use the third instead.
 Set file_path to the path to the file, and then run the following code to import the data:

 library(openxlsx)